 Instructions

-- Make the dough: In the bowl of a stand mixer fitted with a dough hook, combine the flour, sourdough starter discard, water, extra virgin olive oil, salt, and yeast.
+- Make the dough: In the bowl of a stand mixer fitted with a dough hook, combine the flour, sourdough starter discard, water, extra virgin olive oil, mixed herbs (if using), salt, and yeast.
 Start with the lesser amount of water to account for the humidity of the day.
 If the dough is too dry, add in 1 tablespoon water as needed until the dough is the right consistency.

-- Mix the dough on Low speed for about a minute, then turn up the speed to Medium-Low and knead until the dough is smooth, about 5 minutes.
+- Mix the dough on Low speed for about a minute, then turn up the speed to medium-low and knead until the dough is smooth, about 5 minutes.

 - Shape the dough into a ball and place in a greased bowl.
 Cover the bowl with plastic wrap or a kitchen towel and put in a warm place to rest until the dough has doubled, about 2 to 3 hours.
 The oven with just the light on works well.